POsten040/ScrollCompanion/README.md

 The project is a chrome extension to help users spend time effectively when browsing the internet, by setting a timer for specific websites that prompts users to reflect on how long they've browsed, and what the goal of that browsing is.
 ### Planned Additional features:
-- options for customizing the notifications time, theme, buttons, and text
+- options for customizing the notifications time duration, theme, buttons, and text
-- link to external websites
+- link to external websites when the timer finishes
 - 'Hard Mode' where the windows is automatically closed when the timer finishes
+- snapshot of active tab/content when the timer finishes
--
+- soundscapes

 **Use**